LycheeOrg/LycheeOrg.github.io/src/content/docs/docs/administration/update.md

 2. Replace all existing files, excluding `public/uploads/`, `public/dist/user.css` and `.env` (and `database/database.sqlite` if using **SQLite** as your database)
 3. Go into the `Diagnostic` page (this will mostly happen automatically) and click on the `Apply migration` button.

-Note: if using `rsync` to upload stuff to the WebServer, something like this might be used:
+Note: if using `rsync` to upload stuff to the web server, something like this might be used:

 ```bash
 rsync -vrtz --delete --chmod=Du=rwx,Dg=rx,Do=rx,Fu=rw,Fg=r,Fo=r --exclude=public/uploads/ --exclude=public/dist/user.css --exclude=.env --exclude=database/database.sqlite Lychee/ user@web.server.web:~/www/your_path_to/lychee/